Quail Creek Homes | Russ Fortuno, Tierra Antigua Realty

 Final Walk-through

 Before you sign closing documents, you’ll have an opportunity option to conduct a pre-closing walk-through of the property.
-This is the opportunity to ensure the property is still in the same physical condition as when you executed the purchase contract.
+The scope of the walkthrough is limited to ensuring the property is in substantially the same condition as of the date of Contract acceptance, and to confirm that any negotiated repairs have been completed, either through your own visual inspection, a professional re-inspection of those items previously identified, or by reviewing repair receipts provided by the seller.

 Recording and Closing Escrow